 The surgery largely depends on what type of surgery will be performed.
 The surgeon may or may not use a laparoscopy.
 Laparoscopy is where small tools and a camera is inserted into the incision so the surgeon can perform the surgery.
 Whichever method the surgeon uses, the surgeon will make an incision, find the right part of the intestine, and pull it through the abdominal wall.
 A ring will be implanted into the abdominal wall to keep the end of the intestines in the right place.
 Your surgeon may use the ring to help your skin heal around the intestine, or it may be permanent.

 Once finished, the surgeon will stitch you up.
 You will be taken to a recovery room and watched to make sure there are no problems.
 You will probably be in the hospital for at least five to seven days.
 During this time, your doctor will slowly reintroduce you to solid food.
 Starting with liquids to make sure the digestive system still works correctly.
 Then you will be shown how to use the colostomy bag.
+There will be follow-up appointments so your doctor can make sure that everything is healing and working correctly.

 No comments: